-Engaging in civil, constructive conversation about controversial matters seems like an impossible task in our current political climate.
-Differences in perspective and opinion are treated as egregious offenses that merely warrant outrage and counter attack.
+Engaging in civil, constructive conversation about controversial matters may seem like an impossible task in our current political climate.
+Differences in perspective and opinion are too often treated as egregious offenses that warrant outrage and counter attack.

-Sadly, too often our churches are no better at discussing difficult topics because we end up simply mirroring what is happening in our culture at large.
-We offer our initiative, At Table: United Methodists Seeking a Way Forward, because of our conviction that the church can—and should—be a place that fosters and models healthy and constructive conversations on difficult matters.
-Pastors and lay leaders need guidance in knowing how to plan and lead conversations that have helpful outcomes.
+Sadly, too often our churches are no better at discussing difficult topics because we end up simply mirroring what is happening in our culture.
+We offer our At Table: United Methodists Seeking a Way Forward initiative because of our conviction that the church can—and should—be a place that fosters and models healthy and constructive conversations on difficult matters.
+Pastors and lay leaders need guidance in knowing how to plan and lead conversations that have generative outcomes.

 Conversations as Work